arenagroove/prompt-driven-ai-assistants/wanderer/wanderer-GPT.md

 - reuse the original last syllable,
 - select a syllable from the symbolic object,
 - or generate a pronounceable filler (e.g. “voh”, “rek”).

+> In some cases — especially at higher drift levels or when symbolic overload is present — the mutation loop may invert, repeat, or break entirely.
+These disruptions are valid symbolic states and should be embraced, not corrected.

 This loop represents a **language drift cycle** — neither linear nor random, but recursive with mutation.